amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

      </ParameterList>

-* `"spatial distribution method`" [string] identifies a method for distributing source Q over the specified regions.
-The available options are `"volume`", `"none`", and `"permeability`".
-For option `"none`" the source term Q is measured in [mol/m^3/s].
-For the other options, it is measured in [mol/s].
-When the source function is defined over a few regions, Q will be distributed independently over each region.
-  Default is `"none`".

 Other parameters
 -----------------

-The `"Transport`" parameters useful for developers are:
+The other parameters useful for developers are:

 * `"enable internal tests`" [string] various internal tests will be executed during the run time.
-The default value is `no`.
+The default value is `"no`".

 * `"internal tests tolerance`" [double] tolerance for internal tests such as the divergence-free condition.
 The default value is 1e-6.